2x 3 2 Expand

 • Finance: Calculating compound interest, projecting investments, and assessing financial growth rely heavily on exponential functions.

-• Computer Science: Algorithms and data structures frequently utilize exponential operations.
+• Computer Science: Algorithms and data structures frequently make use of exponential operations.
 Understanding these concepts is essential for designing efficient and scalable software.

 Frequently Asked Questions (FAQ)